sabinabains/dsc-capstone/README.md

 ![](/images/album_example2.png) ![](/images/album_example.png) ![](/images/album_example3.png)

 Convolutional Neural Networks (CNN's) were chosen for this Image Classification Regression analysis.
-CNN layers are able to reduce the high dimensionality of images without losing its information, which will allow the computer to "view" each image at a hollistic level.
+CNN layers are able to reduce the high dimensionality of images without losing its information, which will allow the computer to "view" each image.

-The first model run kept the initial dimensions of Spotify album artwork, (664, 664, 3). with one CNN layer and Pooling layer.
+The first model run kept the initial dimensions of Spotify album artwork, (664, 664, 3). with one CNN layer and pooling layer.
 This model did not perform well, as it used too much computational power.

 After resizing photos to (60, 60, 3) the models ran much faster.
 The remaining models tested involved adding / removing layers, increasing epochs, and tuning hyperparameters to find the lowest MSE score.
-The final model chosen generated an MSE of 144.9, with a filter size of 5 x 5, a pooling size of 2 x 2, linear activation, and no padding.
+The final model chosen generated an MSE of 140, with a filter size of 3 x 3, a pooling size of 2 x 2, linear activation, and no padding.
 Although this model outperformed the others, it is not an effective predictor for Spotify's popularity index.
 The scatterplot of true vs. predicted values demonstrate this, as well as it's R Squared score of 0.
-This score essentially tells us the model is about as efficient at predicting popularity than a simple averaging of popularity, 30.7, would be able to predict.
+This score essentially tells us the model is about as efficient at predicting popularity than a simple averaging of popularity, 30.1, would be able to predict.

 Epoch by Mean Squared Error | Scatterplot of True Vs. Predicted Values |
 --- | --- |